-Measures the percentage of AUM that is covered with company-reported versus modelled GHG emissions data.
+Measures the percentage of AUM that is covered with company-reported versus modelled greenhouse gas (GHG) emissions data.
 Measuring GHG emissions is a critical first step as it enables companies to identify the different types of direct and indirect emissions throughout the value chain and as such enables them to design robust decarbonisation plans.
 The challenge remains access to robust GHG emissions data.
 We have experienced large differences between third-party data models as well as a difference in the company universe being covered.

-Stewart Investors engages with companies and encourages them to disclose emissions as we do not believe emissions estimates (by any provider) are accurate.
+Stewart Investors engages with companies and encourages them to disclose emissions as Stewart Investors believes that emissions data provided by investee companies is more reliable than emissions estimates provided by third-party data providers.
 Stewart Investors does not validate the estimates provided.

-Total Carbon Emissions for the Trust
+Total Carbon Emissions for the Fund

-This metric measures the absolute greenhouse gas (GHG) emissions associated with the Trust (Scope 1, 2 and 3) expressed in tCO2e6.
+This metric measures the absolute GHG emissions associated with a fund (Scope 1, 2 and 3) expressed in tCO2e6.
 Scope 1, 2 and 37 emissions are allocated to investors based on an equity ownership approach (if an investor owns 10% of a company's total enterprise value, then they are allocated 10% of the company's emissions).
 Assets under management (AUM) is provided as, all other things being equal, higher AUM results in higher emissions.

-The benchmark value is calculated by assuming the benchmark has the same total value of investments as the Trust.
+The benchmark value is calculated by assuming the benchmark has the same total value of investments as the particular strategy.
+Where multiple strategies are included the benchmarks are weighted accordingly.

-Use cases: To track the carbon footprint of the Trust over time and compare to benchmark emissions.
+Use cases: To track the carbon footprint of the fund over time and compare to benchmark emissions.
 Not for comparison between strategies or asset managers as the data is not normalised.

 Financed Emissions tCo2e

-Total Scope 1 & 2 emissions 25,972
+Total Scope 1 & 2 emissions 17,093

-Scope 3 emissions 286,718
+Scope 3 emissions 207,472

-Total Scope 1, 2 and 3 emissions 312,690
+Total Scope 1, 2 and 3 emissions 224,565